gamemanual0/gm0/source/docs/software/concepts/control-loops.rst

 Where :math:`K_v` is the velocity gain, :math:`K_a` is the acceleration gain, and :math:`f(t)` is the feedforward output sent to your motors.

-These gains can be estimated by giving the controller a series of ramp inputs (such as those computed with a Motion Profile), measuring the output, and then changing these gains till the robot matches the desired motion.
+These gains can be estimated by giving the controller a series of ramp inputs (such as those computed with a motion profile), measuring the output, and then changing these gains till the robot matches the desired motion.

 .. note::
    The gains will change based on the robot's mass, friction, and other factors.